AntLab-Repo/sketchPro/README.md

 If you find this code useful in your research, please cite the following papers:

-* Keke Zheng, Lin Cui, Mimi Qian, WaiMing Lau, "_sketchPro_: Identifying top-𝑘 items based on probabilistic update", _Computer Networks_, 2023 (Under review).
+* Keke Zheng, Mai Zhang, Mimi Qian, WaiMing Lau and Lin Cui, "_sketchPro_: Identifying top-𝑘 items based on probabilistic update", _IEEE Transactions on Network and Service Management_, 2025 (Under review).